Lethal injection: Procedure in China

 In the past, the People's Republic of China executed prisoners primarily by means of shooting.
 In recent years, lethal injection has become more common.
 The specific lethal injection procedures, including the drug or drugs used, are a state secret and not publicly known.

 Lethal injection in China was legalized in 1996.
-The number of shooting executions slowly decreased; and, in February 2009, the Supreme People's Court ordered the discontinuation of firing squads by the following year under the conclusion that injections were more humane to the prisoner.
+The number of shooting executions slowly decreased, and in February 2009, the Supreme People's Court ordered the discontinuation of firing squads by the following year under the conclusion that injections were more humane to the prisoner.
 It has been suggested that the switch is also in response to executions being horrifying to the public.
 Lethal injections are less expensive than firing squads, with a single dose costing 300 yuan compared to 700 yuan for a shooting execution.

 Procedure in Vietnam

 Prior to 2013, shooting was the primary method of execution in Vietnam.
 The use of lethal injection method was approved by the government in 2010, adopted in 2011, and then started being used in 2013.
 Urges to adopt other methods than lethal injection to replace the shooting execution began earlier, in 2006, after concerns of the mental state of the firing squad members after executions.

-The drugs used consist of pancuronium bromide (paralyzing substance), potassium chloride (stops cardiac activity), and sodium thiopental (anesthetic).
+The drugs used consist of pancuronium bromide (paralytic), potassium chloride (cardiotoxin), and sodium thiopental (anesthetic).
 The production of these substances, however, is low in Vietnam.
 This led to drug shortages and to considering using other domestic poisons or the readoption of shootings.

-The first prisoner in Vietnam to be executed by lethal injection, on August 6, 2013, was the 27-year-old man Nguyen Anh Tuan, arrested for murder and robbery.
+The first prisoner in Vietnam to be executed by lethal injection, on August 6, 2013, was 27-year-old Nguyen Anh Tuan, arrested for murder and robbery.
 Between 2013 and 2016, 429 prisoners were executed by this method in the country.

 Drugs

 Conventional lethal injection protocol

 Typically, three drugs are used in lethal injection.
-Pancuronium bromide (Pavulon) is used to cause muscle paralysis and respiratory arrest, potassium chloride to stop the heart, and midazolam for sedation.
+Pancuronium bromide (Pavulon) is used to cause muscle paralysis and decreased neural transmission to the lungs, potassium chloride to stop the heart, and midazolam for sedation.